mlrun/mlrun/docs/feature-store/sources-targets.md

 {py:meth}`~mlrun.datastore.ParquetTarget` is the default target for offline data.
 The Parquet file is ideal for fetching large sets of data for training.

+The additional_filters functionality is identical to [ParquetSource](sources-targets.md#parquet-source) behavior while using as_df method.
 ### Partitioning

 When writing data to a ParquetTarget, you can use partitioning.
 Partitioning organizes data